Improved River Level and Precipitation

 DNR gathers data from water level and precipitation recording devices in Missouri maintained by the Missouri Department of Natural Resources, the National Oceanic and Atmospheric Administration and the U.S. Geological Survey and makes dynamic maps of this data available.
 Click here to visit the site...

-The U.S. Geological Survey WaterAlert service sends email or text messages when certain parameters (such as Gage height) measured by a USGS data-collection station exceed user-definable thresholds.
-Go to this website and select the gage and gage height and you will receive a message when the gage is above that level.
+The U.S. Geological Survey WaterAlert service sends email or text messages when certain parameters (such as gauge height) measured by a USGS data-collection station exceed user-definable thresholds.
+Go to this website and select the gauge and gauge height and you will receive a message when the gauge is above that level.
 Click here to visit the site...

-The USGS StreaMail system provides a method for you to query a USGS gaging site via email, cell phone text message, or handheld device for gage height and streamflow.
+The USGS StreaMail system provides a method for you to query a USGS gauging site via email, cell phone text message, or handheld device for gauge height and streamflow.
 Send your request to StreaMail and in a few minutes you will get a reply showing the latest river stage and streamflow.
-If you program the email address in your contact list all you have to do is type in the gage number and send.
+If you program the email address in your contact list all you have to do is type in the gauge number and send.
 Click here for instructions...

-Current and Jacks Fork USGS gage numbers for use with StreaMail:
+Current and Jacks Fork USGS gauge numbers for use with StreaMail: